icotting/SimpleWebServer/README.md

 ## Student Assignment
 The master branch of the Simple Server does not contain an implementation of IScriptProcessor that will process CWebTemplates.
 Your assignment is to implement such a class and extend the webserver to utilize that class such that it will be capable of serving CWebTemplates.
 You should complete the following tasks:

+1. Update the web server to support default documents in the top-level and sub-directories of the web root.
+If a user browses to the root of a directory, the default file should be served and, if no default file exists, a 404 should be sent back to the browser.
-1. Write a class named `CWebTemplateProcessor` that implements `IScriptProcessor`, this class should be capable of processing CWebTemplate files
+2. Write a class named `CWebTemplateProcessor` that implements `IScriptProcessor`, this class should be capable of processing CWebTemplate files.

-2. Update the WebServer class to serve CWebTemplates using the processor you developed in step 1.
+3. Update the WebServer class to serve CWebTemplates using the processor you developed in step 1.
 The server should be able to serve these files denoted with the .cweb extension.
-Your processor should be cabable of handling inline style and complicated block structures an example of which can be found here:
+Your processor should be cabable of handling inline style and complicated block structures an example of which can be found below:

 ```
 <html>